MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

     For metadata whose value you don't provide a default value would be assigned in the database.

 .. note::
-    Also please be notified that for all of these optional metadata there would be **choices** to choose in the excel template.
+    Also, please be notified that for all of these optional metadata there would be **choices** to choose in the Excel template.

-After you have selected your desired metadata, it's time to create an **Excel template** with desired columns representing your chosen metadta.
+After you have selected your desired metadata, it's time to create an **Excel template** with desired columns representing your chosen metadata.
 To do so click on **Create Sample Template** button.

 As an example in the figure below, I am creating a template to submit **both** *human* and *mouse* samples to organisms I defined in :ref:`Register Organism` part.